Brennan Irish Surname History: Origins, Meaning & Ó Braonáin Heritage

 What Does the Brennan Motto Mean?

 The motto associated with the Brennan family in Irish genealogical sources varies by branch, reflecting the independently constituted nature of the different Brennan septs.
 One form recorded in heraldic sources is Semper Fidelis — Always Faithful — a Latin phrase expressing the quality of loyalty that was among the most valued in the Gaelic political order, where a family's standing depended on the reliability of its military and tributary service to its overking.
-The coat of arms associated with the Brennan family features charges drawn from their Leinster and midland heritage.
+The family crest associated with the Brennan name features charges drawn from their Leinster and midland heritage.

 Where Are Brennan Families Found in the World Today?